 In fact, there is so much art at the Louvre, so you have to pick and choose.
 For those keen to get clear shot of the Mona Lisa, relax afterward in the peaceful inner courtyard that is filled with ancient Greek statues.
 You can read more about visiting the Louvre here.

 Note: During the busy summer season, tickets often are only sold online for timed entrances.
 Book in advance to avoid disappointment.

 One of the most beautiful and unique sights in the world, Mont Saint Michel is a sight to behold.
 Legend has it that the archangel Michael appeared to St. Aubert of Avranches in 708 and instructed him to build a church on a large rock.

-Surrounded by marshland that turns the UNESCO World heritage sight into an island when the tide comes in.
+Surrounded by marshland, the waters turns the UNESCO World heritage site into an island when the tide comes in.

 It takes about 4 hours to get there from Paris, and to get there from Paris you can take the train from Paris’ Gare Montparnasse to the city Rennes (2 hours), from where SNCF buses travel to Mont St. Michel (1.5hrs).

 In addition, the Loire Valley is a wine-producing region, so there are many popular white wines that are grown in the region, which you can read about here.
 The area is the second-largest concentration of sparkling-wine producing vines in France after the Champagne region.

 And since they don’t build train stations next to castles, I would highly recommend taking a tour from Paris.
 There are several tours that combine wine-tasting and château-hopping as a day trip, or longer if you choose.
 You can see Loire Valley tour options here.